 Even though he only appeared in a few episodes, Uncle Arthur became a fast fan favorite.
 Who doesn’t love a practical jokester?
 His love for humor made him an excellent foil for the snooty, cranky Endora and gave Darrin, even more, to contend with right in his own home.
 Uncle Arthur represented the audience as gifted with magic.

 Actor Paul Lynde, thus, represented Arthur and a whole lot of his fans, even if they didn’t know it.
 This king of comedy became a middle square in The Hollywood Squares, which granted him co-star billing along with host Peter Marshall.
 All this show-biz fame was almost what he wanted.
 Almost.
 Deep down, he hid a lot of insecurities from his weight to his homosexuality.
 He constantly chased dreams of film stardom right to his death at just 55.

 Erin Murphy (Tabitha Stephens)

-Murphy was just a little one when she appeared on the show as Tabitha Stephens.
+Murphy was just a little one when she appeared on the show.
 She and her twin beat Helen Hunt and Jodie Foster in competition for the role.
-She is best known for her role in Bewitched, but has also appeared in other TV movies and series as well such as Lassie in 1973, The Comeback Kids from 2014-2015, and most recently in TV Therapy (2019) as her character, Tabitha!
+She is best known for her role in Bewitched, but has also appeared in other TV movies and series as well such as Lassie in 1973, The Comeback Kids from 2014-2015, and, most recently, in TV Therapy (2019) as her Bewitched character, Tabitha!
 Outside of TV, she also appeared in over 80 commercials, including a detergent ad with Ronald Reagan.
-She is 57 years old today, one of the very few individuals involved in Bewitched still alive in 2020.
+She is 58 years old today.

 All of us at DYR are pleased to share a wonderful photo from the Facebook page by one of our fans, Malia Griffin.
 “We have a Samantha Stephens Statue in my hometown of Salem, MA where a few Bewitched episodes were filmed back in the day,” she says.
 Check this out!